-- 1 In Device Center, click the Resources tab and click Profiles. - 2 Select a CMYK source profile to customize and click Paper Simulation. - 3 Select the output profile to link with this CMYK source profile and click OK.
+- 1 In Device Center, click Resources > Profiles. - 2 Select a CMYK source profile to customize and click Paper Simulation. - 3 Select the output profile to link with this CMYK source profile and click OK.

 Note: When you print a job with the custom profile, you must select the same output profile.